 As with the ultimate Frisbee, communication with teammates is very important in basketball.
 This can help you to improve your German!
 That was what Marshall found out, and why he has a tip for other international students: “If you are spoken to in English, do not respond in English, but in German!
 You just have to talk and the others won’t hold it against you if you make mistakes.“

 Participating in sport can help you organize your everyday life and your studies in Germany, as Marshall knows.
 “In Germany there are various things that sometimes make it difficult to adapt”, he says.
 “One is the German language.
 The second is German society, and the third is German organization.
-The sport here at school helps you adapt better.
+The sport here at university helps you adapt better.
 You meet a lot of people and this expands your circle of friends.
 This will also help you learn German and certain words and phrases that are used mostly by young people.
 Sport also helps you get organised better.
 If you haven’t done all your assignments for university before doing your sport, then you won’t be able to do it in terms of time.
 I was able to improve these three things through basketball!”